 It might sound obvious, but how you feel when you think about retirement can be a key indicator in deciding whether retirement is a suitable option for you at this stage in your life.

-Making sure that you’ve built some solid foundations for a life outside of work can help you to feel more confident and excited about retirement.
+Making sure you’ve built some solid foundations for a life outside of work can help you feel more confident and excited about retirement.
 Some people find it helpful to drop down to part-time hours first, before giving up work altogether.
 This can help to adjust to retirement more gradually.

 It’s also possible that the idea of stopping work just doesn’t feel appealing because you enjoy what your job brings to your life.
 If this is the case, there’s nothing wrong with continuing to work beyond the State pension age.